 One of the mysteries of the English language finally explained.

-Thin paper coated with carbon or another pigmented substance, used for making copies of written or typed documents.
+Thin paper coated with carbon or another pigmented substance, used for making a second impression of a document as it is being written or typed.

 - ‘After their compositions were approved, the students transferred them to the linoleum, using graphite or carbon paper.’

 - ‘When you've got your image printed and ready to engrave, you'll need to apply it to the case so that you have some lines to follow - the easiest way to do this is by using carbon paper.’